-How to become a lawyer: What after 12th?
+How to become a lawyer: Career in law after 12th?

 As discussed above, after 12th students can pursue the integrated law programme which is of 5 years (2+3).
 For this, they have to appear for entrance exams for admission to specific colleges.
 Some of the most important law entrance exams with their respective eligibility have been discussed below:

 How to become a lawyer: Entrance tests